Lascar: Ranks and positions

 These sailors served on British ships under "lascar agreements", which allowed shipowners more control than was the case in ordinary articles of agreement.
 The sailors could be transferred from one ship to another and retained in service for up to three years at one time.

 In both deck and engine room departments, the lascars were headed by a serang (equivalent to the boatswain in the deck department), assisted by one or more tindals (equivalent to boatswain's mates in the deck department).
 Other senior deck positions included seacunny (quartermaster), mistree (carpenter, although a Chinese or European carpenter was often carried), and kussab or cassab (lamp trimmer).
 An apprentice in either department was known as a topas or topaz.
 The senior lascar steward was known as the butler (either answering to a European chief steward or in charge of the catering department himself in a small ship).
 A cook was known as a bhandary.

 Portrayal in literature and cinema

-Sir Arthur Conan Doyle created a lascar foil to Sherlock Holmes in "The Man with the Twisted Lip".
-The crew of the Pequod in Herman Melville's Moby-Dick (1851) includes a Lascar sailor.
-Lascars aboard the ship Patna figure prominently in the early chapters of Joseph Conrad's novel Lord Jim.
-Frances Hodgson Burnett's novel A Little Princess features a lascar named Ram Dass.
-Also, Caleb Carr portrays two lascars as bodyguards for a Spanish diplomat near the end of The Angel of Darkness.
-In other works of Joseph Conrad, native seamen are frequently referred to by the Urdu term "serang" which appears to share the definition of lascar.
-In Wuthering Heights, it is speculated that Heathcliff, the main character, may be of lascar origin.
-In Tasha Suri's 2018 novel What Souls Are Made Of, based on Wuthering Heights, the son of a lascar falls in love with an East India Company officer's mixed-race daughter, with both characters struggling to come to terms with their heritage as a members of the South Asian diaspora.
-Amitav Ghosh's book Sea of Poppies portrays the British East India Company and their use of lascar crews.
-Shahida Rahman's Lascar (2012) is the story of an East Indian lascar's journey to Victorian England.
-Ken Follett's A Place Called Freedom mentions lascars in the second part of the novel.
-Patrick O'Brian references Lascars, Indian seamen employed on British ships, particularly in The Mauritius Command and Desolation Island, showcasing their integral role in the British Raj's maritime operations and their distinct language and culture alongside the main characters, and O'Brian's detailed historical accuracy.
+In 1800s British and North American literature, lascars are associated with the 'underworld' surrounding the docks in port cities, particularly opium dens, as well as the sea-faring world itself.